SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/_How_to_create_and_use_a_SAM_definition.md

 []{#Copying-the-files-to-local-scratch}

 ### Copying the files to local scratch.[¶](#Copying-the-files-to-local-scratch){.wiki-anchor}

+I don\'t know of anyone who does this, so maybe think twice before doing this.

 This way you can copy the files.
 This method is straight from the MicroBooNe \"page\":prjurl=\`samweb start-project \--defname=\$def